Technology of Forged Steel Eddy Current Roll Surface Detection

 Eddy current roll surface detection technology has many significant advantages.
 Firstly, it does not require direct contact with the workpiece being inspected, avoiding any potential physical damage or surface contamination.
 Secondly, eddy current testing does not require the use of coupling media, making the operation simple and the detection speed fast.
 For forged steel cold rolls, eddy current testing typically uses a probe coil for comparative detection, i.e., comparing eddy current signals from different parts of the same workpiece.
 As the geometrical parameters of the workpiece change minimally, the impact on the coil's impedance is also minor, allowing eddy current testing to accurately detect surface cracks and defects, ensuring the high quality of forged steel rolls.

-Another key advantage of eddy current testing is its ease of online implementation.
+Another key advantage of eddy current roll surface detection is its ease of online implementation.
 This not only benefits quality traceability and process control but also enables immediate detection and correction of potential quality issues during production, avoiding defects caused by human error.
 Eddy current roll surface detection technology, with its fast, accurate, and reliable characteristics, has been widely applied in the quality control of forged steel rolls.

 Factors Affecting the Results of Eddy Current Roll Surface Detection